cellbang/cell/dev-packages/component/README.md

-# Shared NPM script for malagu packages.
+# CLI for malagu packages.

-`malaguext` is a command line tool to run shared npm scripts in malagu packages.
+`malagu-component` is a command line tool to run shared npm scripts in malagu packages.

 For instance, if you want add a new `hello` script that prints `Hello World`: